 Do Narcissists Enjoy Kissing?

 In summary, kissing relaxes us, makes us feel good and helps to strengthen our bond and connection to the other person.

-So, let’s take our knowledge of snogging and apply that to explore the truth – do narcissists enjoy kissing?
+So, let’s take our knowledge of snogging and apply that to explore the question – do narcissists enjoy kissing?

+Do Narcissists Enjoy Kissing?